brandonb927/brandonb-sites/brandonb.ca/_pages/amateur-radio.md

 order: 4
 ---

-I'm fairly new to amateur radio, but I currently have my Canadian Amateur Radio Basic Qualification (with Honours) and am active on my callsign [VE7TZB](https://aprs.fi/?call=VE7TZB) from my home and outdoors.
+I'm fairly new to amateur radio, but I currently hold my Canadian Amateur Radio Basic Qualification (with Honours) and am active with my callsign [VE7TZB](https://aprs.fi/?call=VE7TZB) from home and the outdoors.

 Some of the clubs I belong to are: